NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideGPT.md

 The focus of this guide is on using In-Game Inferencing to integrate a GPT model into an application.
 One example would be [Meta Llama2](https://llama.meta.com)

-Please read the `docs/ProgrammingGuideAI.md` :only:`binary_pack:([Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuideAI.md))` located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK.
+Please read the [Programming Guide for AI](nvigi_core/docs/ProgrammingGuideAI.md) located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK.

-> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](../docs/Samples.md).
+> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](Samples.md).
 The Basic command-line sample includes use of the GPT plugins to respond to text queries.

 > **NOTE** The NVIGI code currently uses the now-outdated term "General Purpose Transformer" for Generative Pre-Trained Transformers in its headers/classes/types.
 This will be rectified in a coming release.